Axis: Bold as Love

 Axis: Bold as Love is the second studio album by the Jimi Hendrix Experience.
-The album was first released by Track Records in the United Kingdom on December 1, 1967, only seven months after the release of the group's highly successful debut, Are You Experienced.
+It was first released by Track Records in the United Kingdom on December 1, 1967, only seven months after the release of the group's highly successful debut album, Are You Experienced.
 In the United States, Reprise Records delayed the release until the following month.
 The album reached the top ten in the album charts in both countries.

-For the album, the group displayed several musical styles and critics saw it as demonstrating Jimi Hendrix's growth as a songwriter.
-The album introduced "Spanish Castle Magic" and "Little Wing", two Hendrix compositions which draw on his roots performing with rhythm and blues bands, that would remain in his live repertoire throughout his career.
+The album displays several musical styles and critics saw it as demonstrating Jimi Hendrix's growth as a songwriter.
+It features "Spanish Castle Magic" and "Little Wing", two Hendrix compositions that draw on his roots performing with rhythm and blues bands and would remain in his live repertoire throughout his career.
+Its album cover generated controversy for displaying Hindu religious iconography.
+It was designed without Hendrix's approval, and he publicly expressed his dissatisfaction.